Micro Machines (video game): Development

+Release

+Micro Machines was released for the NES by Camerica in 1991.
+Nintendo wanted development halted because Codemasters did not have a licence from them, and sued Galoob over the sales of the Game Genie.
+Courts ruled in Galoob's favour, Nintendo appealed, and the ruling was upheld.
+The legal issues meant that sales of the NES version were not as good as hoped.

-After the release of the NES version, ports for the Mega Drive, Game Gear, Master System, Game Boy, Super Nintendo Entertainment System (SNES), CD-I, and PC were developed.
+After the release of the NES version, ports for the Mega Drive, Game Gear, Master System, Game Boy, Super Nintendo Entertainment System (SNES), CD-i, and IBM PC compatibles were developed.
 The Mega Drive team changed the handling (giving it an "on-rails" feel), and most of the graphics merely required redrawing.
 This involved adding colour, or simply recreating them based on the originals.
 Rotations were added to the vehicle sprites for smoother movement.
 According to artist Brian Hartley, the main considerations were the colour schemes, and it was decided to keep the game with a cartoon style.
 He stated it led to a "fun use of colour".
 The design decisions were made during the development for the NES version, so the Mega Drive team simply had to convert the game for Mega Drive hardware.
 Galoob's only input was to ensure correctness of their logos.
 The Mega Drive version was originally due for release in January 1993, but Sega's legal issues over the game's lack of license delayed release until July.